timboGithubMan/bHLH-RNA-Seq/README.md

     with a false discovery rate of 0.05. res_tableBA <- results(dds, contrast=c("Type", "B", "A"), alpha = 0.05, lfcThreshold = 0.41)

-Then, log fold changes were shrunken
+Then, log fold changes were shrunken with the apeglm algorithm
 	res_tableCAlfc <- lfcShrink(dds, coef="Type_C_vs_A", res=res_tableCA)
 	This filters out the noise from genes with low counts or inconsistent counts (bad data).